 What this goal means

-Companies should ensure all employees and their families have the means to afford health coverage, to eat a balanced diet and to be free of concerns about meeting basic needs.
+A company should ensure all its employees and their families have the means to afford health coverage, to eat a nutritious diet and to be free of concerns about meeting basic needs.

 A living wage affords a decent standard of living for workers and their families.
 Living wage estimates vary by region and guidance is offered by government agencies, academics and/or NGOs.
 In many regions, the living wage is higher than the legal minimum wage or poverty-line wage.
 Living wage calculations should focus on employee compensation with respect to standard working hours: figures should exclude overtime pay as well as productivity bonuses and allowances, unless they are guaranteed.